MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Introduction To Command Blocks ms.prod: Gaming
+title: Getting Started with Command Blocks ms.prod: Gaming
 ---
-# Introduction to Command Blocks
+# Getting Started with Command Blocks

 Command Blocks are a specialized type of block within a Minecraft world that allows the use of console commands in game.
 Command Blocks are able to extend and build completely new experiences for players to experience.